Spy vs Spy (album)

-Spy vs Spy: The Music of Ornette Coleman is a 1989 album by American composer and saxophonist/multi-instrumentalist John Zorn, featuring the compositions of Ornette Coleman performed in the brief, intense style of Zorn's hardcore miniatures.
+Spy vs Spy: The Music of Ornette Coleman is the fifth studio album by American composer and alto saxophonist/multi-instrumentalist John Zorn, featuring the compositions of Ornette Coleman performed in the brief, intense style of Zorn's hardcore miniatures.
+Alongside Zorn are fellow alto saxophonist Tim Berne, bassist Mark Dresser and drummers Joey Baron and Mike Vatcher.

-The liner notes thank Ornette and Denardo Coleman, Mick Harris of Napalm Death, Ted Epstein of Blind Idiot God, Pil of Lip Cream (a Japanese thrashcore group), The Accused, Craig Flanagan, DRI, CBGB, and "the New York-London-Tokyo Hardcore Triangle".
-The cover artwork was created by indie comics personality Mark Beyer (of Amy and Jordan fame).
-The album itself approaches free jazz from the perspective of hardcore punk, particularly taking note of the contemporary innovations of thrashcore and grindcore.
+The liner notes thank Ornette and Denardo Coleman, Mick Harris (of Napalm Death), Ted Epstein (of Blind Idiot God), Pil (of Lip Cream- a Japanese thrashcore group), The Accused, Craig Flanagan, DRI, CBGB, and "the New York-London-Tokyo Hardcore Triangle".
+The cover artwork was created by indie comics artist Mark Beyer (of Amy and Jordan fame).
+The album itself approaches “free” jazz from the perspective of hardcore punk, particularly taking note of the contemporary innovations of thrashcore and grindcore.
 Zorn would later pursue these preoccupations in the thrash jazz group Naked City.

 Like some classic free jazz albums (Free Jazz, Ascension, Archie Shepp's Mama Too Tight), different saxophonists improvise simultaneously in stereo.
-Tim Berne appears on the left channel, while John Zorn is recorded on the right channel.
+Tim Berne appears on the left stereo channel, while John Zorn is represented on the right channel.

 Reception

-The Allmusic review by Scott Yanow awarded the album 3½ stars stating "The performances are concise with all but four songs being under three minutes and seven under two, but the interpretations are unremittingly violent.
+The AllMusic review by Scott Yanow stated: "The performances are concise with all but four songs being under three minutes and seven under two, but the interpretations are unremittingly violent.
 The lack of variety in either mood or routine quickly wears one out".

 The album was included in the book 1001 Albums You Must Hear Before You Die.